Ownership of Objects

 The term "owner" is used two different ways in Kion.

 The first way refers to the Owner permission role, which is a default role that cannot be removed.
 You can map users and user groups to permission roles in permission schemes.
-The permissions granted to users with the Owner role are based on the permissions mapped to the role, which are controlled by your organization.
+The permissions granted to users with the Owner role are based on the permissions mapped to the role.

-The second way refers to ownership of certain objects, which is designated at the time of object creation by using the Owners dropdown.
+The second way refers to ownership of certain objects, which is designated during object creation.
 The objects that use this type of ownership are:

 - Cloud Rules